Gahanna-Lincoln High School: History

 The construction of a new high school was begun in August 2023, and one of the main reasons was the population growth of Columbus, an issue that can be seen throughout many areas of the city, including Gahanna.

-The new high school will have a larger student capacity, more open learning space, and multiple "prides", which will be used for one-on-one and cross-course lessons.
-It is being built directly opposite of the current building, in the place of the Lincoln Stadium.
-The new high school will also be 3 floors all-round, contrary to only two portions of the old high school being multiple floors.
+The new high school will have a larger student capacity, more open learning space, and multiple "prides", which will be used for all core classes (Sciences, Mathematics, English, etcetera) as well as a media center and an underwater robotics pool.
+It has been constructed directly opposite of the current building, in the place of the Lincoln Stadium.
+The new high school will also be 3 floors for a majority of the building, contrary to only two portions of the old high school being multiple floors.

-As of July 2024, the building has been topped out and the main frame of the building has been completed.
-Work on the building is scheduled to finish during the 2026-27 school year.
+As of November 2025, the structure of the new building has been entirely completed and the third floor has been fully furnished.
+The second floor is close to completion.
+The first has finished flooring and walls.
+A vast majority of the Jim Singer Auditorium and main entrance is completed.
+Work on the building is scheduled to finish by January 2026 and a ribbon cutting is scheduled for January 10th, 2026.

+Photos, videos, and announcements regarding the new campus can be found on any Gahanna-Jefferson Public Schools social media.

 Athletics

 Gahanna's athletic teams compete in the Ohio Division of the Ohio Capital Conference (OCC).

 The high school offers the following sports: Boys: Cross Country, Golf, Football & Soccer in the Fall; Basketball, Wrestling, Swimming, Bowling, & Ice Hockey in the Winter; Baseball, Track & Field, Tennis, Volleyball and Lacrosse in the Spring.

 Girls: Cheerleading, Cross Country, Golf, Soccer, Volleyball & Tennis in the Fall; Basketball, Bowling, Swimming, Cheerleading in the Winter; and Softball, Track & Field and Lacrosse in the Spring.

 The school claims six team state titles: two in boys track and field (1979 and 2009), one in boys soccer (2009), one in girls bowling (2017–18), and two titles in girls track (2015, 2018) The school has been State Runner-up in: Football (1976), Boys Volleyball (1991); Softball (2003 & 2011) and has played in the State Final Four in Boys Basketball (2010), Softball (1980, 1982, 2016), Baseball (2013, 2014), and Football (2022).

 A new synthetic turf athletic field was installed in 2008 and replaced in 2018 to allow many sports to be played in the main stadium, including football, soccer and lacrosse as well as uses by Physical Education Classes, marching band and other teams for conditioning.

 A new athletic complex was also recently added to Gahanna sports.
 Blacklick athletic complex features 2 new dirt softball fields, and a synthetic turf field that is used by soccer and lacrosse.
 The athletic complex resides at Blacklick Elementary school and provides an enhanced experience for the Gahanna community and Gahanna athletics.